Millie Farrow: Bristol City

 Farrow signed permanently for Bristol City in January 2018, after her previous loan spell had been cut short by injury.

 Reading

 On 22 July 2018, Farrow joined Reading.
 On 8 June 2020, Reading announced that Farrow had left the club after her contract had expired.

 Leicester City

 On 22 August 2020, FA Women's Championship club, Leicester City announced the signing of Millie Farrow ahead of the 2020–21 season, among seven other FA WSL players, as they embarked on their journey as a fully professional club.

 Crystal Palace

 On 20 July 2021, FA Women's Championship club Crystal Palace announced the signing of Farrow ahead of the 2021–22 season.
 She scored her first goal in a 1–1 draw with newly promoted Sunderland.

-The following season she signed for London City Lionesses but left without making a competitive appearance.
+The following season she signed for London City Lionesses but left after her contract was voided without making a competitive appearance.
 She then joined National Women's Soccer League side North Carolina Courage on a deal until the end of the 2023 season.

+Perth Glory

+On 17 July 2023, Perth Glory announced the signing of Farrow ahead of the 2023–24 A-League Women season.

+On 9 December 2023, Farrow became the first player to score a hat-trick for Perth Glory since Sam Kerr in 2019, scoring all three of their goals against Melbourne City in a 1–3 win in Melbourne.

+Sydney FC

+In June 2024, it was announced Farrow would join Sydney FC for the 2024–25 A-League Women season.
+In June 2025, she was released by the club.

+Central Coast Mariners

+In October 2025, Farrow joined A-League Women defending champions Central Coast Mariners.